 - Address of any education setting registered at

-If you need any help to complete the appropriate form, you can contact an independent supporter.
+If you need any help to complete form(s), you can contact an independent supporter.

 What happens during an assessment

-The education, health and care needs assessment gives us a chance to build up a complete picture of the child/young person’s special educational needs so that we can decide how best to support them.
+The education, health and care needs assessment gives us a chance to build up a complete picture of the child/young person’s special education needs.
+It helps use so we can decide how best to support them.

 When we receive a request to carry out an EHC needs assessment we will manage this on the EHC online Hub.
-The appropriate young person, legal guardian, education setting and professionals will receive notifications to let them know that they can add information requested or to allow them access the case as appropriate.
-We will consider this advice when deciding whether or not the child/young person needs an EHC needs assessment.
+The young person, legal guardian, education setting and professionals will receive updates.
+These will let them know that they can add details needed or to allow them access to the case as appropriate.
+We'll consider this advice when deciding whether or not the child/young person needs an EHC needs assessment.

-If an EHC needs assessment is required, the hub will notify appropriate young person, legal guardian, education setting and professionals, so that they can add information to the case.
-An educational psychologist will also be asked to provide specific advice about the child/young person’s special educational needs.
+If an EHC needs assessment is required, the hub will notify the young person, legal guardian, education setting and professionals.
+This is so that they can add details to the case.
+An educational psychologist will also be asked to provide specific advice about the child/young person’s special education needs.
 The advice which they provide may be based on their earlier work with the child/young person.
-If the child/young person has not previously had a psychological assessment we may ask the educational psychologist to see them.
+If the child/young person has not had a psychological assessment before we may ask the educational psychologist to see them.

-For all EHC assessments we’ll invite a health professional to provide medical advice and we may offer you an appointment with a paediatrician or doctor.
+For all EHC assessments we’ll invite a health professional to provide medical advice.
+We may offer you an appointment with a paediatrician or doctor.
 We will also ask social care services for advice.

 When we've collected all relevant advice, we will decide whether or not an EHC plan is required.